“Well, well, well, if it isn’t the consequences of my own behavior”

 Some sarcastic person making a terribly accurate meme

 I wrote the title of the piece knowing that it may come across as pessimistic.
 That’s not the point.
-I’m not making attempts to use any reverse psychology tricks on you as well (“screw you Justin, I can do this”).
+I’m not making attempts to use any reverse psychology tricks on you as well (“screw you, Justin, I can do this”).
 No, no, I promise, this is not my intent.
-My intention is to be realistic and if anything, empathetic.
+My intention is to be realistic and if anything, empathetic about health changes.

 That’s because long term change is hard, like really really hard.
 So, I want to tell you why it’s hard and then make some suggestions to help you.